syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 {% endhighlight %}
 {% endtabs %}

-You can also clear the cache to particular page by specifying the PageIndex in [PageCollectionView.ResetCacheForPage](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.PagedCollectionView~ResetCacheForPage.html) method.
+You can also clear the cache to a particular page by specifying PageIndex in the [PageCollectionView.ResetCacheForPage](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.PagedCollectionView~ResetCacheForPage.html) method.

 {% tabs %}
 {% highlight c# %}